 People in quarantine (including those who are not sick and those whose workplace is closed to enforce social distancing), can apply for Employment Insurance Medical Leave.
 You do not need a medical certificate from your midwife:

-Second trimester: Two visits (20wks in person and 26wks by phone/virtual)
+– Second trimester (20wks in person and 26wks by phone/virtual)

-Third trimester: Five to seven visits as needed (30wks virtual or in person, 34 virtual or in person, 36 in person, 38 in person, 39-optional by phone, 40 in person, 41wks by phone or in person as needed).
+– Third trimester (30wks virtual or in person, 34 virtual or in person, 36 in person, 38 in person, 39-optional by phone, 40 in person, 41wks by phone or in person as needed).

 *Please come alone to your appointment whenever possible.